afrigon/tlwk/roles/guardian.md

 During the orb collection phase (when an arm dies), the guardian player is in charge of collecting **all** 15 shield orbs to make sure none of them reach the boss; You can help yourself with your `Tome of Courage` for self resistance, swiftness and stability.
 You must then use your 10 stacks of `Conjured Shield` to protect the group from the next junk torrent.

+> Make sure you do not have a sword stack or you will not be able to pickup shields.

 [Example](https://youtu.be/P3-64DF2R4s)

 ### Qadim The Peerless Third Lämp